The brain learns to fly with virtual wings in one week of VR

 A recent study has shown that the human brain can adapt to perceive virtual wings as part of its own body.
 Twenty-five participants, equipped with virtual reality headsets and motion sensors, learned to fly over the course of a week.
-They saw their reflection as winged figures and controlled the wings by moving their arms, dodging air balls and flying over cliffs.
-The results show notable neuronal changes.
+They saw their reflection as winged figures and controlled the wings by moving their arms, dodging air balls and soaring over cliffs.
+The results show notable neural changes.

 Neuroplasticity in action: the visual cortex reconfigures 🧠